Stratford is justifiably proud of its many parks, reserves and play areas.

-King Edward Park is located next to Stratford’s town centre, at the corner of Fenton and Portia Streets.
-Bordering the park are the TET Multi Sports Complex, Stratford Primary School, the TSB Pool Complex, the Centennial Restrooms, Girl Guide and Scout Den, and the Stratford Holiday Park.
+King Edward Park is located next to Stratford’s Town Centre, on the corner of Fenton and Portia Streets.
+Bordering the park are the Multi Sports Complex, Stratford Primary School, the TSB Pool Complex, the Centennial Rest Rooms, the Stratford Holiday Park and the Girl Guide and Scout Den.

-The Victoria Park Memorial Gates, at the southwest corner, remind visitors of the sacrifice made by Stratford’s fallen soldiers in World War I. They were unveiled on Anzac Day, 1926.
+The Victoria Park Memorial Gates, located at the southwest corner, remind visitors of the sacrifice made by Stratford’s fallen soldiers in World War I. The memorial gates were unveiled on ANZAC Day 1926.

-Windsor Park is unique in that it has a ‘beach’ located on the Patea riverbank, colloquially known as Windsor Park Beach.
-The stony riverbank offers the perfect spot to relax and swim at the beach ‘shark-free’.
+Windsor Park is unique in that it has a ‘beach’ located on the Patea riverbank, known as Windsor Park Beach.
+The stony riverbank offers the perfect spot to relax and swim at the ‘beach’.

 24 HOUR PHONE:

 (06) 765 6099